chbrown/scripts/README.md

     cd ~/scripts
     gh # opens https://github.com/chbrown/scripts in your browser

+# gscat

+Short wrapper around the Ghostscript command, `gs`, that simply reads in a PDF and outputs the same PDF with the extension `.gs.pdf` instead of `.pdf`.
+This is useful with large PDFs, or copy-protected PDFs, etc., where you just want a plain, simple, efficient, no-nonsense PDF to work from.

+    gscat High-res-proofs.pdf

 # fit

 One-liner for when you have some lengthy lines and you want to kill the wrap: